Corn Removal Surgery

-- If your toe is curled, then the foot doctor performs what is called a tendon release, which allows the tendon to relax and your toe to uncurl.
+- If your toe is curled, then the foot doctor performs a tendon release, which allows the tendon to relax and your toe to uncurl.

 - Sometimes, the bone of the fourth toe is smoothed as well.

 - If the skin between your toes is very damaged, the skin between your toes may be removed.
 Those toes are then partially sewn together.

-The best podiatrist in Manhattan will explain to all your options and help you choose what is best for you.
+The best podiatrist in Manhattan will explain all your options and help you choose what is best for you.

 Recovering from Corn Removal Surgery

-In office corn removal has no recovery period.
-If you choose to surgically correct the deformity causing your corn, you will likely need to wear a post-operative shoe for a few weeks.
+In-office corn removal has no recovery period.
+If you choose to correct the deformity causing your corn surgically, you will likely need to wear a post-operative shoe for a few weeks.
 You might be able to wear your regular shoes again in two weeks, although most people wear a special shoe for three to four weeks.
-You can walk normally once you’ve healed your foot doctor in NYC will instruct you on at home physical therapy to recover as quickly as possible
+You can walk normally once you’ve healed.
+Your foot doctor in NYC will instruct you on at-home physical therapy to recover as quickly as possible.

-Trying to cut your corns at home is not recommended, as infection is much more likely to occur with self care.
+Trying to cut your corns at home is not recommended, as the infection is much more likely to occur with self-care.
 Similarly, using products that contain acid to eat away at the corn can cause good skin to be eaten away as well, leaving your foot open to infection.
-It’s much better to allow the highest rated podiatrist you can find take care of your corns.
+It’s much better to allow the highest-rated podiatrist you can find to take care of your corns.

-Do you have any questions about Corn Removal Surgery procedure in NYC?
-Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor, Dr. Sophia Solomon of podiatry center in New York, please contact our office for consultation.
+Do you have any questions about the Corn Removal Surgery procedure in NYC?
+Would like to schedule an appointment with an internationally recognized, top NYC Podiatrist and foot doctor at the podiatry center in New York.
+Please contact our office for a consultation.